Welcome To Property Workshop (PWS)

 PWS was born out of my love for home improvement and a desire to create a one-stop shop for home renovation and repair.
 My background is in Electronics, and shortly after finishing University and starting a full-time job, I managed to save enough cash to buy a flat in Abingdon, Oxfordshire.

 Abingdon is a lovely old market town, and the flat was part of a converted grade II listed building.
-Although this gave the property plenty of charm, it also meant that it came with problems to fix, including plumbing and heating issues.
-As money was tight at the time (I'd just invested my life savings!), I needed to take on some of these issues myself, and in the process got hooked on home improvement.
+Although this gave the property plenty of charm, it also meant that it had many problems to fix, including plumbing and heating issues.
+As money was tight at the time (I’d just invested my life savings!), I needed to take on some of these issues myself, and I got hooked on home improvement in the process.

 Only six months after buying the flat, my career in Broadcast Technology took me to Montreal, Canada.
 Luckily, I had no problems renting out the flat, and after three years of living in Canada, I decided to buy a ‘condo unit’ in Montreal.
 At this point, I added property investment to my long list of interests.

 A few years later, I moved again and bought a house in Toronto, this time with my wife and two-day-old son in tow.
 While the house was in a livable condition, it needed a lot of work, which my wife and I undertook ourselves, building on the skills I had learned in Abingdon.

 After returning to the UK to work on a project for BBC Wales, I bought a small one-bed flat in Llandaff, Cardiff.
 The property was in a bad state after being neglected since the 1980s, but it was in such a great location I knew it had bags of potential.
 So, using my extensive knowledge and home improvement experience, I transformed the Llandaff property into a modern-day one-bed flat.

 See the images below for a taste of how the property transformed in just over four months:

 OK, a professional took the last three pictures, but still…